 - National Alliance.
 Gaidis Bērziņš, and Raivis Dzintars are the leaders of this Party.
 They focus on conservatism and Right-wing populism.
 This Party position is Right-wing to far-right.

 - New unity.
-Arvils Ašeradens is president of the Party.
+Arvils Ašeradens is the president of the Party.
 The Party’s main focus is Liberal conservatism and Liberalism.
 This party retains the center–right Position.

 Environmental Agreements By The Latvian Government